What Is CBD?

-Cannabinol, also known as CBD, is the main non-psychoactive cannabinoid found in the Cannabis sativa plant, which includes all varieties of hemp and marijuana plants.1 Non-psychoactive means that, unlike its famous sister compound, tetrahydrocannabinol (THC) it doesn’t create a “high” feeling.
-What people may not know is that CBD is actually considered a nootropic.
+Cannabinol, also known as CBD, is the main non-psychoactive cannabinoid found in the Cannabis sativa plant, which includes all varieties of hemp and marijuana plants.1 The fact that CBD is non-psychoactive indicates that unlike the well-known cannabinoid tetrahydrocannabinol (THC), which is found in marijuana, CBD doesn’t cause a “high."

-CBD is becoming an increasingly popular nutritional supplement and can be found in a variety of forms, including tinctures; capsules; lotions or salves; and in infused foods like honey, chocolate, and gummy candy.
+CBD is becoming an increasingly popular supplement and can be found in a variety of forms, including tinctures; capsules; lotions or salves; and in infused foods like honey, chocolate, and gummy candy.

-Despite its growing popularity, most consumers know very little about what CBD is, how it works, and what is known (or unknown) about its benefits, safety profile, and limitations.
+Despite its growing popularity, most consumers still know very little about what CBD is, how it works, and what is known (or unknown) about its benefits, safety, and limitations.

 A Brief History of Cannabis sativa, The Endocannabinoid System, and Human Health

 Throughout thousands of years of human history, Cannabis sativa has been a popular plant in traditional medicine.
-During most of this history, no one knew how marijuana worked or why it led to changes in the function of the mind and body in humans.
+During most of this history, people did not know how cannabis worked or why it led to changes in the function of the mind and body in humans.

-Just 50 years ago, the first clue was found when THC was isolated and credited for the intoxicating effects of the plant.
-However, it wouldn’t be until the 1990s that scientists discovered that humans and all other mammals have a system now known as the endocannabinoid system (ECS).
+Just 50 years ago, the first clue was discovered when tetrahydrocannabinol (THC) was isolated and credited for the intoxicating effects of cannabis.
+However, it was't until the 1990s that scientists discovered that humans and all other mammals have a system now known as the endocannabinoid system (ECS).
 THC, CBD, and other cannabinoids found in the Cannabis sativa plant may impact human health through their interaction with this system.2

 The Endocannabinoid System